 Your Confirmation of Acceptance for Studies (CAS) statement will include the latest start date for your studies.
 If you cannot arrive by this time, contact your school.

 At the point of submitting your visa application, you will have selected to collect your BRP from the university or a post office.
 You will need to collect your BRP from the location you selected.

 Our Alternative Collection Location (ACL) code

-If you haven't used our ACL code
+If you have not used our ACL code

 The relevant Post Office branches in Cardiff are:

 - 47-49 Albany Road, Roath, Cardiff.
 CF24 3YX

 - 234a Cowbridge Road East, Canton, Cardiff.
 CF5 1XB

 - 54 Clare Road, Grangetown, Cardiff.
 CF11 6RT